ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The 'client\_cred\_verify' parameter contains the proof-of-possession evidence, and is computed as defined below (REQ14).

-If the Publisher Client and KDC use asymmetric proof-of-possession, the Publisher signs the scope, concatenated with N\_S and concatenated with N\_C using the private key corresponding to the public key in the 'client_cred' paramater.
-N\_S is the challenge received from the KDC in the 'kdcchallenge' parameter of the 2.01 (Created) response to the Token Transfer Request (see {{token-post}}).
+The Publisher signs the scope, concatenated with N\_S and concatenated with N\_C using the private key corresponding to the public key in the 'client_cred' paramater.

+The N\_S may be either:

+* The challenge received from the KDC in the 'kdcchallenge' parameter of the 2.01 (Created) response to the Token Transfer Request (see {{token-post}}).
-If the Publisher Client used a symmetric proof-of-possession key in the DTLS handshake {{I-D.ietf-ace-dtls-authorize}},  then N_S is an exporter value computed as defined in Section 7.5 of {{RFC8446}}.
+* If the Publisher Client used a symmetric proof-of-possession key in the DTLS handshake {{I-D.ietf-ace-dtls-authorize}},  then it is an exporter value computed as defined in Section 7.5 of {{RFC8446}}.
 Specifically, N_S is exported from the DTLS session between the joining node and the KDC, using an empty 'context_value', 32 bytes as 'key_length', and the exporter label "EXPORTER-ACE-Sign-Challenge-coap-group-pubsub-app" defined in {{tls_exporter}} of this document.
-The Publisher signs the scope, concatenated with N\_S and concatenated with N\_C using the symmetric key exchanged in the DTLS handshake.
+* If the Join Request is a retry in response to an error response from the KDC, which included the 'kdcchallenge' parameter, N_S MUST be this new challenge parameter.

-## Join Response
+## Join Response {#join_response}

 On receiving the Join Request, the KDC processes the request as defined in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}, and may return a success or error response.